Interested in a guided hike?

 On the day of the hike, we will take care of all of the logistics.
 We will pick you up and drop you off, provide packs and food, and teach you all about the geology, flora, and fauna in the area.

-Full day hikes are $200 for the first hiker, additional hikers are $125 per person.
-Half day hikes are $125 for the first hiker, $100 for each additional hiker.
-There is a four hiker limit on each hike, (A one hiker deposit is due at time of booking with the balance due two days prior to the hike date).
+Full day hikes are $200 for the first hiker, additional hikers are $120 per person.
+There is a four hiker limit on each hike, (A one hiker deposit is due at time of booking with the balance due on the hike date).

 If you would like to learn more, please provide your contact information.

 if you are ready to hike, please provide your contact information and reserve your hike

 1. Franklin Falls - 1 hour drive from Seattle, Snoqualmie, 2.0 miles, 400 elevation gain, highlight: gushing waterfall!

 2. Lake 22 - 1.25 hour drive from Seattle, North Cascades, 5.4 miles, 1350 elevation gain, highlight: beautiful alpine lake and old growth cedar!

 Spring hike: Lake Serene - 1.5 hour drive from Seattle, Central Cascades, 8.2 miles, 2000 elevation gain, highlight: take a mini side trip to see Bridal Veil Falls (waterfall, 0.5 miles from trail).

 Summer hike: Oh, there are so many we could list!
 We would be happy to provide additional recommendations, but here are a few of our favorites for the summer:

 1. Gothic Basin, 1.5 hour drive from Seattle, North Cascades, 9.2 miles, 2840 elevation gain, highlight: Foggy Lake for a well-deserved rest, and maybe even a glacial dip.
 (Full-day hike)